Perfect toddler & child snacks on the move

 As I am looking to vastly improve my own healthy snacking habits this year, I have been researching what is best for the kids, too, both for convenience and ease to access (trust me, not all countries are the same when it comes to snack food availability!).

 And we know there are fussy eaters too.
 We have that one who will seriously only eat one brand of rice cake!
 We hope this guide will help you plan ahead for even your fussiest ones when trying to prepare a road trip snack bag to please the whole family.

 This post is part of our family travel advice series – you can check out everything from breastfeeding on the move to dealing with jet-lagged kids

 Am I the only one whose kids actually prefer their cereal with no milk?
-I can’t stand the idea but they love it!
-Cheerios with Honey have proven a favourite (other’s call them O’s) but they’ll even much away on rice crispies, corn flakes.
+I can’t stand the idea, but they love it!
+Cheerios with Honey have proven a favourite (other’s call them O’s), but they’ll even much away on rice crispies, and corn flakes.

-An oldie but a goldie, sadly only one of mine will eat them so I’ve not taken to baking them myself but these are packed full of good energy food.
-Bake your own to the perfect mix, or shop bought is also fine, just check how much added sugar is in them.
+Sadly, only one of mine will eat an oldie but a goldie, so I’ve not taken to baking them myself, but these are packed full of good energy food.
+Bake your own to the perfect mix, or shop-bought is also fine; just check how much added sugar is in them.

 Squeezable yogurt tube